theorangepotato/programming-languages-2019/lecture-1.2.md

  ## Homework

+ - Work through the lecture and the exercises.

  - Write down some arithmetic expressions (such as `1+2*(3+4)`, `1+2+3*4+5`, etc) and construct the parse tree using the rules of the grammar.
 Also write down the abstract syntax trees.

  - Write down some illegal expressions (such as `1++2`, `2*`, etc) and try to parse them. where does the parsing get stuck?
 If you were a compiler, what syntax error would you provide to the user on encountering a syntax error?
 (In order to be implementable, the error message must be computed from the data available at the moment were the parsing gets stuck.)